I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/netdispumdddi/nc-netdispumdddi-query-miracast-driver-interface.md

 <p>On success, this function returns <b>STATUS_SUCCESS</b>.
 Otherwise, the function returns an error code defined in the Ntstatus.h header.</p>

 ## -remarks
 <p>When the Miracast user-mode driver is loaded, the operating system calls the <a href="base.getprocaddress">GetProcAddress</a> function with "QueryMiracastDriverInterface" entered as the function name in the <i>lpProcName</i> parameter.</p>

-<p>When the Miracast user-mode driver is loaded, the operating system calls the <a href="base.getprocaddress">GetProcAddress</a> function with "QueryMiracastDriverInterface" entered as the function name in the <i>lpProcName</i> parameter.</p>

 ## -requirements